Alphabetical List of Posts

 • Mary Womble Spruel

-1906-1988 An early Black teacher, hired in 1945 (see Timeline, bottom of page here).
-Born and raised in Montclair and taught for a total of 48 years, mostly in Newark.
-Had a masters and doctorate of education from Rutgers.
-Received the Essex County Distinguished Service Award for Education in 1977.
-Delegate to the National Education Association,…
+1906-1988 Mary Womple Spruel was an early Black teacher, hired in 1945 (see Timeline, bottom of page here).
+Mary was born and raised in Montclair and taught for a total of 48 years, mostly in Newark.
+She had a masters and doctorate of education from Rutgers.
+Mary received the Essex County Distinguished Service Award from the…

 • Maud “Peggy O’ Wing” Wingk Batsch